-The GSA offers a variety of social events regularly throughout the semester, such as a trip to Waterton, bowling, pub nights and a variety of other activities.
+The GSA offers a variety of social events regularly throughout the semester, such as trips to local cultural or scenic attractions, game nights and other activities.
 All graduate students are welcome and encouraged to attend.
 Students are also invited to email us regarding any events they would like us to coordinate.